Bunching and Taxing Multidimensional Skills: Characterization

-Let us now define second-order stochastic dominance \citep{Shaked:2007}: \begin{definition*} The measure $f$ \underline{second-order stochastically dominates} the measure $g$, or $f \succeq g$, if and only if for any nonnegative, decreasing and convex function $\hat{u}$:
+We now define second-order stochastic dominance \citep{Shaked:2007}: \begin{definition*} The measure $\mu$ \underline{second-order stochastically dominates} the measure $\nu$, or $\mu \succeq \nu$, if and only if for any nonnegative, decreasing and convex function $\hat{u}$:

-\end{definition*} The defining characteristic of second-order stochastic dominance is that equation (\ref{e:stoch_dom}) has to hold for any nonnegative, decreasing, and convex function $\hat{u}$.
-These conditions exactly correspond to the indirect utility being feasible as shown in \Cref{lemma:p_convexity}.
+\end{definition*} Second-order stochastic dominance states that equation (\ref{e:stoch_dom}) holds for any nonnegative, decreasing, and convex function $\hat{u}$.
+These conditions exactly correspond to the indirect utility being feasible (\Cref{lemma:p_convexity}).
 Applying the definition for second-order stochastic dominance to equation (\ref{e:generalized_el}) we obtain the following theorem.

-\begin{theorem*}{\textit{General ABC Formula}}.
-Suppose the optimal allocation $(c,x_s)$, density function, and assignment are all continuously differentiable.
+\begin{theorem*}{\textit{Optimal Tax Condition as Stochastic Dominance}}.
+Suppose that the optimal allocation $(c,x)$, density function, and assignment are all continuously differentiable.
 Then,

 \end{theorem*}